 This gives it a milder taste which makes it suitable for soups and dressings.
 Shiro miso is also referred to as sweet miso.

-White miso is vegan but not all brands are gluten-free due to the addition of barley.
-However, this one by Hikari Miso on Amazon is gluten-free and organic.
+White miso is vegan but not all brands are gluten-free due to the addition of barley, but gluten-free versions are available.

 You can also find white miso at the same place you’d buy kombu; an Asian grocery store or your local health food store.

-What vegetables can I add to hot pot?
+Which vegetables can I add to vegan or vegetarian nabe?

-There are many types of vegetables that can be added to hot pot.
+There are many types of vegetables that can be added to vegan or vegetarian nabe.
 From light greens to heartier vegetables, most would work well in hot pot.

 When using light or leafy greens, be sure not to overcook them.
 Add them to the broth for no longer than 30 seconds or spoon the hot broth over the greens in your bowl while serving.

-What other ingredients can be added to hot pot?
+What other ingredients can be added to vegan miso hot pot?

-There are many other vegan-friendly ingredients that can be served with or added to hot pot.
+There are many other vegan-friendly ingredients that can be added to miso hot pot.
 These include:

 - Sesame or peanut oil